Table of contents

 Improve your marketing strategy

-The preceding point will give you room for improvement and show you exactly what else you can improve before you start the next steps.
-Based on the analysis of campaign results, you can improve your marketing strategy and adapt it to your customers’ needs and preferences.
-Remember that if you are targeting different audiences, it will be necessary to create a persona for each of these groups and then optimize each of them.
+The preceding point will give you room for improvement and show you exactly what else to improve before you start the next steps.
+Based on the analysis of campaign results, you can improve your marketing strategy and adapt it to your customer’s needs and preferences.
+Remember that if you are targeting different audiences, you will need to create personas for each of these groups and then optimize each of them.

 Frequent mistakes when creating a marketing persona